limey-bean/Anacapa/README.md

 Anacapa is an automated metabarcoding read processing pipeline.
 It is designed to analyze multiple samples and metabarcodes simultaneously.
 The input is raw Illumina metabarcode sequence data and outputs are species count data for multiple samples and metabarcoes.
 Sucessful implementaion of Anacap requires: 1) raw illumina data, 2) primers for the metabrcodes of interest, 3) reference libraries for the metabrcodes of interest (for custom libraries check out CRUX), and 4) the dependencies indicated below.
 Anacapa takes raw Illumina fastq format reads and preprocesses them to assess file corruption (md5sum), uncompresses (gunzip), and renam files and reads within files.
 Reads are next processed for quality control.
 PEAR (Zhang et al., 2013) is used to merge quality trimmed reads (Q ≥ 30) of at least 125bp.
 Sequencing adapters are removed and fastq files are converted to fasta files with cutadapt (Martin, 2011), and some reads are reverse complemented using Fastx-toolkit (Gordon and Hannon, 2010).
 Metabarcoded reads generated using different primer sets are then sorted by primer set using split primers (https://github.com/jessegomer/Split_on_Primer).
 The resulting reads are assigned taxonomy using an open reference implementation of Uclust (Edgar, 2010) in Qiime (Caporaso et al., 2010).

+# Warning
+As of 9-8-2017 at 10:28 am...
+This script has plenty of problems, and the documentation is still a work in progress.
+Check back soon...

 ## References